HNLMS K XV: Construction and career

 K XV was ordered on 30 May 1929 and laid down on 31 May 1930 at the shipyard of Rotterdamsche Droogdok Maatschappij in Rotterdam.
 The boat was launched on 10 December 1932 and commissioned on 30 December 1933.

 During the Pacific War, K XV damaged a Japanese oil tanker in 1942 and sank a small patrol ship in 1944.
-Most of her war patrols in the service of Allied intelligence agencies.
-She survived the war and was decommissioned on 23 April 1946.
+Most of her war patrols were in the service of Allied intelligence agencies.
+She survived the war, and was decommissioned on 23 April 1946.